RTEMS/rtems-docs/c-user/task/directives.rst

     may be used to specify the calling task.

 ``cpusetsize``
-    This parameter is the size of the referenced processor set variable in bytes.
+    This parameter is the size of the processor set referenced by ``cpuset`` in bytes.

 ``cpuset``
-    This parameter is the pointer to a processor set variable.
-When the directive call is successful, the processor affinity set of the task will be stored in this variable.
+    This parameter is the pointer to a :c:type:`cpu_set_t` object.
+When the directive call is successful, the processor affinity set of the task will be stored in this object.
 A set bit in the processor set means that the corresponding processor is in the processor affinity set of the task, otherwise the bit is cleared.